-SVP policy and advocacy work is multi-faceted and works at different levels, as we try to achieve complex systems change and ensure that the decisions made by those in government bring about positive change for the people SVP assist.
+SVP policy and advocacy work is multi-faceted and works at different levels.
+We try to achieve complex systems change and ensure that the decisions made by those in government bring about positive change for the people SVP assist.

 Through this work, we have had notable successes based on our advocacy work.

 Budget 2019 saw a very notable success, with the announcement of a higher rate of Qualified Child Increase for older children.
-We had advocated for this for many years, alongside our colleagues in the Vincentian MESL Research Centre, in recognition of the additional costs facing families with older children and the higher rate of poverty experienced by older children benefiting approximately 250,000 children.
+We advocated for this for many years, with our colleagues in the Vincentian MESL Research Centre.
+Our work recognised the additional costs facing families with older children and the higher rate of poverty experienced by older children.
+This change benefited approximately 250,000 children.

 Lone parents are most at risk of poverty in Ireland today and represent the largest group assisted by SVP.
 The issues and challenges facing one parent families are a key social justice priority for the Society.

 In 2019, SVP published a report on the living standards of lone parents in Ireland.
 And compared these to the standards experienced by families in other European countries.
 The report drew attention to the increase in working lone parents living below the poverty line.
 The report received widespread media coverage and high levels of political engagement.